 - Branded Ecommerce Stores: These are ecommerce stores that are owned and operated by the founder(s) or creator(s) of the store, and they sell their own products on their own terms to their customer base.
 These types of stores are generally built on ecommerce platforms such as Shopify or BigCommerce.

-- Conversational Commerce: With social media being a main part of consumers’ daily routines, social media platforms are making it easy for consumers to shop through the posts on their newsfeed.
+- Conversational Commerce: With social media being a major part of consumers’ daily routines, social media platforms are making it easy for consumers to shop through the posts on their newsfeed.
 Instagram, Facebook, Pinterest, and Snapchat all have conversational commerce options that ecommerce brands can sell their products through.

 The Different Ecommerce Platforms

 Every ecommerce business needs an ecommerce store, which is essentially just an online landing place where their customers can come to explore, learn about, and purchase their products.

 Ecommerce businesses have different options when it comes to the ecommerce platforms they use to sell their products online, as we discussed in our Ecommerce Platforms: The Best Software, Reviews & Comparisons article.
 No matter whether a store wants to sell on marketplaces like Amazon, eBay, or Etsy they should also have an ecommerce store set up so they aren’t selling all their products through a middleman.
 Creating a self-branded store on an ecommerce platform is the only way to get full control over your ecommerce business, and it’s the best way to get full say on branding, marketing, customer experience, and revenue.